cboard-org/cboard-io/_i18n/en/help/help.md

 ###   <a name='HowdoIupdatemyuserinformation'></a>How do I update my user information?

 To update your user information, follow the same steps you would use if you were trying to log out.
-Select the lock symbol on the top right corner of the board – three clicks or taps, and once you unlock the screen, select the icon to the left of the lock (user name initials), and you can then edit your user information.
+Select the lock symbol on the top right corner of the board – three clicks or taps, and once you unlock the screen, select the icon to the left of the lock (user name initials, photo), and you can then edit your user information.

 ###   <a name='HowdoIresetmypassword'></a>How do I reset my password?